 What specific changes is the WMF staff union demanding?

-Five demands were formalized before the May firings: management transparency to staff and community, staff input on annual plans before finalization, consistent hiring and promotion practices, the right to challenge safety decisions, and mental health support for employees handling community-facing work.
-None have been publicly addressed by the Foundation.
+Wiki Workers United lists several focus areas predating the May firings.
+Among them: management transparency to staff and community, effective staff input on annual plans before decisions are finalized, consistent hiring and promotion practices, the ability to safely express dissent, and mental health support for employees handling community-facing work.
+[Updated June 2026: the group’s published list runs to roughly seven items, including pay and benefits equity; the demands above are a subset.]
+The Foundation has not publicly addressed them point by point.

-Grok’s encyclopedia feature pulled from uncurated web sources and quickly surfaced inaccurate and conspiratorial content.
-Wales used it to argue that AI models require human-curated training data, which is exactly what the Enterprise licensing deals sell access to.
+Grokipedia, xAI’s AI-generated encyclopedia, launched in October 2025 pulling from uncurated web sources, and it quickly surfaced inaccurate and conspiratorial content, some of it forked from Wikipedia itself.
+[Updated June 2026.]
+Wales was unbothered by it as a competitor, calling it a “cartoon imitation” of Wikipedia and arguing that current language models are not good enough to write quality reference material on their own.
+He used it to make the case that AI models require human-curated training data, which is exactly what the Enterprise licensing deals sell access to.
 The structural problem is that the Foundation is monetizing curation while simultaneously removing the team that let curators direct technical improvements to the platform producing that curation.

 Are the fired employees also Wikipedia volunteers?